remla25-team3/operation/README.md

 The application can still be started by e.g. following the instructions under *Assignment 2* below, but a problem that causes interaction between the `app-service` and `model-service` to fail has remained.

 For A5, we particularly had trouble getting Istio to properly show our app (all pods run and Istio is set up, but we get a blank page when navigating to the gateway at a fixed IP), as well as getting rate limiting to work, which we will be addressing soon.

-## Assignment 4

-ML Tests and linting have been configured in model-training pipelines.
-DVC has also been implemented

 ## Assignment 3